DIT113-V22/group-05/README.md

 by the Insurance Institute for Highway Safety (IIHS), collision avoidance technologies reduced car accidents in various ways, such as:

 - Forward collision warning technologies reduced front-to-rear crashes by 27%, and front-to-rear crashes with injuries by 20%.
-- Forward collision warning technologies with autobrake reduced front-to-rear crashes by 50% and front-to-rear crashes with injuries by 56%.
+- Forward collision warning technologies with auto brake reduced front-to-rear crashes by 50% and front-to-rear crashes with injuries by 56%.
 - Rear automatic braking reduced backing-up collisions by 78%.

-Our overarching project starts of in a risk-free and to the best of our abilities, a controlled environment.
+Our overarching project starts off in a risk-free, and to the best of our abilities, a controlled environment.
-This can help setup the foundation for working with vehicles in the real world which have a different set of challenges to tackle.
+This can help set up the foundation for working with vehicles in the real world which have a different set of challenges to tackle.

 ***

 ### How are we going to achieve our goal?
-In brief, first and foremost we will be implementing our planned safety features in three stages.
-End users are provided an app to control the car in it's virtual environment. it includes a live camera feed and other extended functionality provided by the app such as emergency contacts and all relating functions.
+In brief, first and foremost, we will be implementing our planned safety features in three stages.
+End users are provided with an app to control the car in its virtual environment.
+It includes a live camera feed and other extended functionality provided by the app, such as emergency contacts and all relating functions.
 Finally, create a modded environment in the emulator for showcasing the project.
 Any extra planned features will solely depend upon time and resource availability -> Milestones in [our wiki.](https://github.com/DIT113-V22/group-05/wiki/Milestones)

 ***